View Anthony Mabrey's Obituary on thetimesherald.com and share memories

 |

-Fort Gratiot - 65, passed away on Friday, May 17, 2019, at McLaren Port Huron Hospital surrounded by his loving family after many months of health struggles.
+Fort Gratiot - 65, of Fort Gratiot, passed away on Friday, May 17, 2019, at McLaren Port Huron Hospital surrounded by his loving family after many months of health struggles.

 He was born in Tennessee on September 22nd, 1953, the son of Dewey Mabrey and Rosalie (Howard) Gonder.